laravel-liberu/documentation/docs/backend/tables.md

     - `nullLast`, optional, makes the sorting on this column sort all null values last
-    - `translatable`, optional, marks this column's values as translatable The `i18n` parameter translation function should be given to the VueJS table component in order for this to work - within the Enso ecosystem, this is done automatically
+    - `translatable`, optional, marks this column's values as translatable The `i18n` parameter translation function should be given to the VueJS table component in order for this to work - within the Liberu ecosystem, this is done automatically
     - `boolean`, optional, marks this column as boolean, which means it will be rendered as such
     - `slot`, optional, renders a scoped slot named after the specified column, exposing as props `column` (object), `row` (array) and `loading` (boolean)